polimi-ispl/blank_project/README.md

     ├── log_tensorboard.py              # Script to log info through tensorboard
     ├── params.py                       # Simulation parameters
     ├── pass_parameters_to_script.py    # Script to pass input arguments
-    ├── train_cnn_keras.py              # Script to train a CNN with Keras ├── train_cnn_lightning.py          # Script to train a CNN with pytorch lightning └── train_cnn_pytorch.py            # Script to train a CNN with pytorch
+    ├── run_parallel.py                 # Script to run a function in parallel ├── train_cnn_keras.py              # Script to train a CNN with Keras ├── train_cnn_lightning.py          # Script to train a CNN with pytorch lightning └── train_cnn_pytorch.py            # Script to train a CNN with pytorch